Apigee is a platform for developing and managing APIs, and API proxies.

 Note: Redocly provides a proxy with source code that you can host in your own Apigee account.

-Using Redocly's Developer portal, organization owners can:
+Using the Redocly portal, organization owners can:

-- Write contextual documentation in markdown (or MDX).
+- Write contextual documentation in Markdown (or MDX).

 - Integrate interactive API samples right into the contextual descriptions.